Skip to main content

 Technical Analysis

-CVE-2025-5988 is a medium-severity vulnerability identified in Red Hat Ansible Automation Platform 2, specifically within the aap-gateway component.
-The vulnerability arises due to the lack of Cross-Site Request Forgery (CSRF) origin checking on requests that the gateway sends to external components such as the controller, hub, and event-driven automation (EDA) modules.
-CSRF vulnerabilities allow an attacker to trick an authenticated user into submitting a forged request to a web application, potentially causing unauthorized actions without the user's consent.
-In this case, the absence of origin validation means that malicious web pages or scripts could induce the gateway to perform unintended operations on connected components.
-The CVSS 3.1 base score of 5.3 reflects a medium severity, with the vector indicating network attack vector (AV:N), high attack complexity (AC:H), low privileges required (PR:L), no user interaction needed (UI:N), unchanged scope (S:U), high confidentiality impact (C:H), and no impact on integrity or availability (I:N/A:N).
-This suggests that while the attacker needs some level of access (low privileges), they do not require user interaction, and the main risk is unauthorized disclosure of sensitive information.
-The vulnerability does not appear to have known exploits in the wild as of the publication date.
-Since Ansible Automation Platform is widely used for IT orchestration and automation, exploitation could lead to unauthorized information disclosure from critical automation infrastructure components, potentially exposing sensitive operational data or configuration details.
-However, the lack of integrity and availability impact reduces the risk of direct system manipulation or denial of service.
-No specific affected versions or patches are listed, indicating that users should verify their deployment versions and monitor vendor advisories for updates.
+CVE-2025-5988 is a medium-severity vulnerability affecting the Red Hat Ansible Automation Platform 2.5 for RHEL 8, specifically within the aap-gateway component.
+The flaw involves a lack of proper Cross-Site Request Forgery (CSRF) origin checking on requests that the gateway sends to external components such as the controller, hub, and event-driven automation (eda) modules.
+CSRF vulnerabilities allow an attacker to trick an authenticated user’s browser into sending unauthorized commands to a web application, potentially causing unintended actions without the user’s consent.
+In this case, the absence of CSRF origin validation means that malicious web pages or scripts could induce the gateway to perform actions on connected components without proper verification.
+The CVSS v3.1 score is 5.3, reflecting a medium severity level, with the vector indicating network attack vector (AV:N), high attack complexity (AC:H), low privileges required (PR:L), no user interaction needed (UI:N), unchanged scope (S:U), high confidentiality impact (C:H), no integrity impact (I:N), and no availability impact (A:N).
+This suggests that while exploitation requires some conditions (high complexity and low privileges), successful exploitation could lead to significant confidentiality breaches, such as unauthorized data disclosure from the controller, hub, or eda components.
+No known exploits are currently reported in the wild, and no patches or mitigations are linked yet, indicating this is a recently disclosed issue.
+The vulnerability is particularly relevant for organizations using Red Hat Ansible Automation Platform 2.5 on RHEL 8, which is widely used for IT automation and orchestration in enterprise environments.

 Potential Impact